Ananym/welcome-to-nexus/character/choosing-an-alignment.md

 - Ming-ken, life-aligned

+  Found in the Islets (29, 85), east of Buya.
 Tends to have bold effects.
-Found in the Islets east of Buya.
 Fighter attack visuals modelled after animal claws.

   For poets, their resurrection spell becomes a 5-way AoE.
 This is helpful in some niche circumstances and unhelpful in some niche circumstances.

   For warriors, their Whirlwind is modified to the safe version, dropping you to 10% of your vitality instead of a flat 10.

+  Some arena players aren't fond of the Ming-ken heal effect, which obscures the target when cast repeatedly.

 - Ohaeng, balance-aligned

-  Found in the Wilderness between Buya and Kugnae.
+  Found in the Wilderness, (78/185).

   For warriors, their Whirlwind is modified to the safe version, dropping you to 10% of your vitality instead of a flat 10.

 - Kwi-sin, death-aligned

+  Found in Arctic Village (56, 21).
 Tends to have spookier effects.

   For warriors, their whirlwind gets a slight damage boost, but continues to drop you to a flat 10 vitality, making it poorly compatible with living.

 Choosing an alignment is not an initially arduous process - visit the shrine, complete the quiz, then visit your guildmaster and announce the name of your alignment out loud.